-Motorcycle accidents are among the most serious motor vehicle crashes that occur on Ann Arbor, Michigan’s roads.
-When other motorists fail to give motorcycles their attention and respect, motorcyclists are seriously injured.
+When other motorists fail to give motorcycles their attention and respect, motorcyclists can suffer serious injuries.

-The motorcycle accident lawyers in Ann Arbor at Christensen Law can make a strong argument for compensation on your behalf by:
+Christensen Law will make a strong argument for compensation on your behalf by:

 - Gathering police reports